zalora/punyan/README.md

 ### Writers

-Currently there's only one writer (StreamWriter), in a later version I'll add a few more to support FirePHP and Slack
+Currently there's only one writer (StreamWriter), in a later version I'll add a few more to support FirePHP and Slack.
+The two options every writer has are:

+* mute (true|false) default is false
+* origin (true|false) default is true

+#### Mute

+This will (Cpt.
+Obvious) mute the writer and suppress any potential output

+#### Origin

+Origin adds an array with information about where the log call was triggered, it contains the following fields:

+* file
+* line
+* class
+* function

+This is e.g. required for the Namespace filter.
+If you set origin to false and add a Ns-Filter, the filter will always return false.

 #### StreamWriter